Velocidex/Training/modules/vql_fundamentals/vql.md

 ---

 <!-- .slide: class="content small-font" -->
-## Local functions
+## Local VQL functions

 * LET expressions can declare parameters.
 * This is useful for refactoring functions into their own queries.
-* The callsite still uses named args to populate the scope.
+* The call site still uses named args to populate the scope.

 ```sql
 LET MyFunc(X) = 5 + X